bryantbeckford/EtherealBeats-Project-3/README.md

 ![Machine Learning Gen AI Avatar Creator](Images/dao_member_avatar_streamlit_screenshot.png)

--Through Generative AI, users, artist and fans can create a unique digital persona (avatar) for self-expression
+- Through Generative AI, users, artist and fans can create a unique digital persona (avatar) for self-expression

 - Avatars can attend virtual concerts on behalf of users, providing a realistic concert experience even from the comfort of their homes